My parents didn’t swim. When we went on vacation at Clear Lake, and Dad wanted to take us out in a rented pontoon boat, my mom objected.

 As lightning flashed and thunder cracked around us in the car, I questioned our safety.

 “Don’t worry,” Mom said.
 “The car has rubber tires.
-Even if lightning strikes the car, we will be safe.”
+Even if lightning strikes the car, we’ll be safe.”

 Lightning could strike the car?
 Oh, crap.
 I hadn’t thought about that.